The 8 Best Boom Microphones (2023)

 As the boom mics are typically shotgun microphones, look for super-cardioid or hyper-cardioid mics, which are great at off-axis noise rejection and receiving the sound from the pointed angle.

-What do I need to operate a boom mic?
+What do I need to operate a Boom Mic?

 To operate a boom mic, you will need some extra equipment such as a shock mount, windshield, an adapter to attach the mic to the camera or the recorder, and a battery if it needs one.
-The boom mics should be pointed at the audio source as close as possible without being shown in the frame.
+The boom mics should be pointed at the audio source as closely as possible without being shown in the frame.

 Summary

-Boom microphones are crucial elements for video and filmmaking, which can also be used as studio overhead microphones.
+Boom microphones are crucial elements for video and filmmaking, and can also be used as studio overhead microphones.
 There are various options for different budgets and needs, making it hard to select the best shotgun mics.
 In this list, I have selected various shotgun microphones to be used with boomsticks, mainly for video making for different scenarios and budgets.

-If you want something more affordable, I recommend you to check Audio-Technica AT875R, which shines with its great value-for-price ratio providing high-quality audio for entry-level projects such as movies, videos, and podcasts.
+My second recommended boom microphone is the Audio-Technica AT875R, which shines with its great value-for-price ratio providing high-quality audio for entry-level projects such as movies, videos, and podcasts.